fetchai/fetchd/docs/docs/cli-governance.md

 ### Parameter change
 This is an example of the process in which network parameters may be changed through the use of a governance proposal.

-The values within this code can be changed in order to alter the minimum deposited fund threshold for a proposal to enter the voting phase - alongside the length of the deposit stage in which the minimum deposit threshold must be met.
+The values within this code can be changed in order to alter the minimum deposited fund threshold for a proposal to enter the voting phase, and the length of the deposit stage in which the minimum deposit threshold must be met.
 ```
 # A JSON file containing the following code should be created to instantiate the proposal.
 # The two variables of interest are the "amount" which is set from 10000000stake to 1000stake